Shiobhan/osg-rstudio-github/README.md

 #### 2. Fork an existing repository on GitHub.

-To get started, let's find a really simple repository ("repo") on GitHub, and copy ("fork") it to our own GitHub account so that we can make modifications to it.
+To get started, let's find a really simple repository ("repo") on GitHub, and copy ("fork") it to our own GitHub account so that we can make modifications to it:

+1. Navigate to the repository: https://github.com/mikblack/osg_test_repo

+2. Click the "Fork" button (upper right of screen) to copy the repository to your own account.

 #### 3. Clone the repository to your computer as an RStudio project.